 The Dean & Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
 Andrew has no expectation that those who see him will have religious or Christian commitments, all are very welcome.

 All junior members of College, including the Graduates, are members of the Junior Combination Room or JCR.

-'JCR' also refers to the common room in 2nd Court, and is also a colloquial name for the JCRC, the committee that represents the JCR.
-The committe is elected in February and any undergraduates can stand for any position.
+'JCR' also refers to the common room in the Fisher Building, and is also a colloquial name for the JCRC, the committee that represents the JCR.
+The committee is elected in February and any undergraduates can stand for any position.